CSCfi/csc-user-guide/docs/computing/lustre.md

 Lustre is designed for efficient parallel I/O for large files.
 However, when dealing with small files and intensive metadata operations, the MDS/MDT can become a bottleneck.
-As an example, when a user opens/closes a file many times in a loop, the workload on MDT increases.
+For example, when a user opens/closes a file many times in a loop, the workload on MDT increases.
 When several users do similar operations, the metadata operations can slow down the whole system and influence many users.
 As login and compute nodes share the file system, this can show up even as slow editing of files in a login node.
-Also, if in parallel application the different processes perform lot of operations on the same small files, metadata operations can slow down.
-Innocent looking Linux commands can also increase metadata workload: as an example `ls -l` prints out file metadata, and giving the command in a directory with lots of files causes many requests to MDS.
+Also, if in a parallel application the different processes perform a lot of operations on the same small files, metadata operations can slow down.
+Innocent looking Linux commands can also increase metadata workload: for example `ls -l` prints out file metadata, and giving the command in a directory with lots of files causes many requests to MDS.